juhakivekas/multidiff/README.md

 Installation Guide
 ----------------------
 Before you begin Installing multidiff.
 Please ensure you have python and the pip manager installed.
-To check the current version of python in your system you can type in on the CLI.
+To check the current version of python in your system you can type the following command on the CLI.
 	python3 --version
-To check the current version of pip in your system you can type in on the CLI.
+To check the current version of pip in your system you can type in the following command on the CLI.
 	pip --version
 multidiff can be installed on your system using the following command on the CLI.
 	pip install multidiff